Black-Star-Institute/blackstar.github.io/docs/people/hamilton_william_f.md

 # William F. Hamilton III

 William "Bill" F. Hamilton III is a UFO researcher.
+Senior programmer and analyst at UCLA, 30 years in the Information Technology sector.

 # Media